Hello everyone and welcome to Year 3!

 We will be using SeeSaw and ClassDojo through out the year so if you have not already please do join our class pages on those apps, it is a really good way of seeing what the class are up to day to day.

 If you have any questions about anything at all please do come and see me at school.

 Homework will be set each week.
-The dates for homework are usually as follows:
+The homework policy is available in Key Information.

 Spellings will be sent home each Monday - it will double as handwriting practice - and children should be reading every night for 10 minutes.

 Homework should take no longer than 30 minutes and should consolidate learning in school, please let me know if you have any concerns or problems.

 While some children may continue on reading scheme books, the majority of children in KS2 choose their own books and then will complete a quiz on the book.
 This may take the children a while to get their heads round so please be patient with them and us.
 The children will start by completing an online reading test that will determine the level books they should be reading.
 The children can then lend books from the school library or books from home.
 Once they have completed the book they will take a quiz to check their understanding.
 The quiz typically has 5 questions and the pass rate is 90%.